lusinge/site-web/README.md

 * Change the /content/_index.md to suite your needs
 * Modify /layouts/partials/top_list_* to represent the section titles you want to use.

+### Microblog Side Menu

+We also need to configure the sidebar's microblog to point to your alias account.
+If you dont have one you may want to disable this entierly.

+It is pretty simpler first just go here and fill out the form: https://www.mastofeed.com/ .
+Feel free to set the UI scale to whatever you want but I find 80 works best.
+Also select the light theme to it matches.
+Make sure you uncheck show header as well.

+Just copy and paste the iframe result into the /layouts/partials/microblog_iframe.html

 ## Final steps

 All that is left now is to push your code to your GitLab repo.
 At that point the .gitlab-ci.yaml file should automatically do the rest.
 After a few minutes you should have a running static site with full ActivityPub support.
 Enjoy.